Cleverttech/Geniuses/README.md

 # Geniuses
-Exercise from Wes Bos - An Array Cardio exercise to which I added a bit more by displaying the outcomes by DOM'inating and temperal literating ;).
+Exercise from Wes Bos - An Array Cardio exercise to which I added a bit more by displaying the outcomes by DOM'inating and template literating ;).